Research Projects

 Rediscovering Conrad Hal Waddington’s Legacies in Biology and Beyond (with Francisco Vergara-Silva)

-To mark Conrad Hal Waddington’s 50th death anniversary in 2025, we are organizing the 43rd Altenberg Workshop in Theoretical Biology.
-This interdisciplinary gathering will reassess Waddington’s wide-ranging legacies across the sciences, the arts, and the humanities.
+To mark Conrad Hal Waddington’s 50th death anniversary in 2025, we are organizing the 43rd Altenberg Workshop in Theoretical Biology at the Konrad Lorenz Institute for Evolution and Cognition Research.
+This interdisciplinary gathering will re-assess Waddington’s wide-ranging legacies across the sciences, the arts, and the humanities.

 Fostering Metaphilosophy of Science